A Broken Frame: Recording

 Blackwing Studios had upgraded their recording booth to a 16-track desk, which allowed the songs of A Broken Frame to be recorded more traditionally than the "live" technique used for Speak & Spell.
 During the recording sessions, the band tried to incorporate sampled sounds into their music for the first time: for the sound of boots marching in "Shouldn't Have Done That", they recruited the band Blancmange, who were recording at the same studio, to march in front of microphones.
 Depeche Mode would continue sampling "found" sounds on their subsequent albums as well.
 Miller recalled that the process of production was quite different from the previous album, saying "It was almost like a blank sheet of paper, the songs were recorded in a different way because Vince [Clarke] had a very specific idea of what the song was going to end up sounding like, and Martin [Gore] didn't really have that.
 It was more like, 'Here's the words, here's the melody.
 Let's figure it out.'
 Miller also believed that "some of the more experimental elements of the band came out in A Broken Frame, which I enjoyed.
 They were making pop records, but they, especially Martin, were into experimental music and that started to feed into tracks like 'Monument'."
 Explaining how the band used their synthesisers to get the drum tracks, Gore said "we've always used an ARP 2600 for the bass drum because we've never found a drum machine with a powerful enough bass drum sound.
 We run it through the sequencer.
 We like the snare sound on our Roland TR-808.
 Our Korg KR-55 also has quite a good snare."

-Miller also said that the instrumental track "Nothing to Fear" gained its title from Gore, who was "reading some weird book during the making of the record, a book of prophecies or something and he looked up his birthdate and it said, 'Nothing to fear.'
-So that actually ended up being a track title, and it made him very optimistic about the future."
+In an interview released in late August 1982, Gahan said "we've done eight tracks now and we're in the middle of the ninth with one more to go," adding "whereas the stuff on the last album was Euro macho dance music really, beaty synthesizer music, this album's a lot weightier."
+Said Gore, the new material is "getting away from dance music.
+It's not that you can't dance to it – it's just that the charts are getting too dance orientated.
+Our publishers advise us to write dance hits.
+In America they tell us we won't have a hit if we don't do a dance number, because the only way they can break a record through there is through the discos."

+The band saw Vince Clarke's band Yazoo was having chart success with the singles from their album Upstairs at Eric's (1982), "Only You", "Don't Go" and "Situation", all of which were released while Depeche Mode were in the studio working on A Broken Frame.